gautam-chitti/TalentHunt/readme.md

 ## **1\.
 Project Overview**

-This project is an intelligent Hiring Assistant chatbot developed for the fictional recruitment agency "TalentScout".
+This project is an intelligent Hiring Assistant chatbot developed for the fictional recruitment agency "TalentHunt".
 The application serves as a comprehensive initial screening tool that interacts with candidates to gather essential profile information, conducts a preliminary technical assessment using a Large Language Model (LLM), and securely stores the data for administrator review.

 The system features a dual-interface design: a conversational AI for candidates and a secure dashboard for administrators to view and manage submissions.
 This project was built to satisfy the requirements of the PG-AGI AI/ML Intern Assignment.